-Over the years, ISPA has developed good working relationships with governmental bodies, including ICASA, the Film and Publications Board, and SAPS and other industry associations, including WAPA, SABRIC and the SA Wi-fi Forum.
+Over the years, ISPA has developed good working relationships with governmental bodies, including ICASA, the Film and Publications Board, and SAPS and other industry associations, including WAPA, SABRIC and FTTX Council Africa.
 ISPA maintains relationships with similar associations in other countries, in order to share information and experiences on similar industry issues.

-ISPA handles numerous consumer complaints each year.
-The complaints process provides a useful safety value for customers who have perhaps not reached the right person within an ISP to resolve their complaint.
-ISPA’s process ensures that the complaint is escalated to the correct person, and this often facilitates amicable resolution of the complaint and allows the ISP to retain a customer who may otherwise have been lost.
-In cases where informal resolution is not achieved, an independent adjudicator review process is supported.
+ISPA handles many requests from consumers to mediate in disputes with ISPs.
+The mediation process provides a useful safety value for customers who have perhaps not reached the right person within an ISP to resolve their problem.
+ISPA’s mediation process ensures as much information is collected about the matter and that it is escalated to the appropriate point of contact, to maximise the chances of a swift resolution.
+In cases where the mediation process does not resolve the problem, the formal complaints process supports an independent adjudicator review process.